 NCSC-certified Bachelor's degrees help students make informed choices about cyber security qualifications and gives employers a way to recruit and develop skilled staff.
 Universities offering certified courses attract high quality students from around the world.

 GCHQ is proud to be sponsoring 10 Arkwright Scholars.
 Arkwright Engineering Scholars are elite students from schools up and down the country who have earned a scholarship through a rigorous selection process.
 This is just another example of how GCHQ is investing in talent for the future.

 A programme of engagement with secondary education designed to foster the study of STEM subjects, encouraging promising students to consider cyber security as a career option.
 The key to this is promoting diversity.

-We are working with other government departments to develop, as part of a National Schools Programme, an ambitious skills programme for 14-18 year olds, to embed cyber security as a recognised career choice.
+We are working with other government departments to develop, as part of a Cyber Schools Programme, an ambitious skills programme for 14-18 year olds, to embed cyber security as a recognised career choice.